Snowflake-Labs/terraform-provider-snowflake/docs/resources/database_role.md

   Resource used to manage database roles.
 For more information, check database roles documentation https://docs.snowflake.com/en/sql-reference/sql/create-database-role.
 ---

-!> **V1 release candidate** This resource was reworked and is a release candidate for the V1.
-We do not expect significant changes in it before the V1.
-We will welcome any feedback and adjust the resource if needed.
-Any errors reported will be resolved with a higher priority.
-We encourage checking this resource out before the V1 release.

 # snowflake_database_role (Resource)

 Resource used to manage database roles.
 For more information, check [database roles documentation](https://docs.snowflake.com/en/sql-reference/sql/create-database-role).